-- 1. be a cyber security related commercial entity that, regardless its regional base and organizational structure, will support and contribute to the APCERT operation; - be able to support CSIRT/CERT functions; - 3. share APCERT's vision to help create a safe, clean and reliable cyber space through global collaboration and be a willing to partner with APCERT to achieve this vision; - 4. agree and be able to protect information provided by APCERT and its members appropriately in line with the APCERT Information Classification Policy; - 5. agree and be able to protect information provided by APCERT and its members appropriately in line with the APCERT Information Classification Policy; - 6. comply with the APCERT Engagement with Service Providers and Corporate Entities Policy; and - 7. advise the APCERT SC, within a reasonable time period, if at anytime it cannot meet the above criteria.
+- be a cyber security related commercial entity that, regardless of its regional base and organizational structure, is willing to support and contribute to the APCERT operation; - ii. be able to support CSIRT/CERT functions; - iii. share APCERT's vision to help create a safe, clean and reliable cyber space through global collaboration and be a willing to partner with APCERT to achieve this vision: - iv. agree and be able to protect information provided by APCERT and its members appropriately in line with the APCERT Information Sharing and Handling Policy; - v. comply with the APCERT Engagement with Service Providers and Corporate Entities Policy; and - vi. advise the APCERT SC, within a reasonable time period, if at anytime the partner can no longer meet the above criteria.